JAVARIA-waqar/project2/README.md

 # New Project
-this proect was created from local system
+This project was created from local system. by Javaria Waqar.